pyprojectx/pyprojectx/docs/docs/config/tools.md

 !!! note "Naming your tool context"

-    When running a command that has the same name as a tool context, the command will be executed inside the virtual environment of that tool context.
+    When running a command that has the same name as a tool context, the command will be executed by default inside the virtual environment of that tool context.
     Otherwise, the command will be executed in the virtual environment of the _main_ tool context.